bgporter/cello/README.md

 ```
 ### `VariantConverter`s

-By defining a template specialization of the `juce::VariantConverter` struct, you can store more complex value types by cleverly packing them inside one of the more interesting `var` variants that exist -- in this example from the `cello` unit tests, we use the fact that an `Array` of `var`s is a `var`:
+By defining a template specialization of the `juce::VariantConverter` struct, you can store more complex value types by cleverly packing them inside one of the more interesting `var` variants that exist &mdash; in this example from the `cello` unit tests, we use the fact that an `Array` of `var`s is a `var`:

 ```cpp
 namespace juce